 The College of Psychiatric and Neurologic Pharmacists Annual Meeting is the premier meeting devoted to advancing the practice of psychiatric pharmacy in the context of a rapidly changing health care environment.
 The meeting provides opportunities for immediate application and idea exchange through cutting-edge educational programming and networking opportunities such as community meetings, forums, poster sessions, and member-driven discussion dens.
 Programming is dedicated to providing current information on psychiatric health care issues and disease states, including substance use and neurologic disorders, with the goal of advancing the specific knowledge, leadership skills, and competence required for psychiatric pharmacy practice.
 All health professionals engaged in the care of patients with psychiatric disorders will find this meeting to be an educational and enlightening experience that positively impacts daily practice.

 The College of Psychiatric and Neurologic Pharmacists is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-The 2020 Annual Meeting will provide up to 16 contact hours of knowledge-based and application-based continuing education credit from CPNP approved programming.
-The pre-meeting Pharmacy Leadership Workshop is provided for an additional 10.0 contact hours; the pre-meeting Pharmacogenomics workshop is provided for an additional 3.0 contact hours; the Mental Health First Aid pre-meeting workshop is provided for an additional 8.0 contact hours through NCPA.
+The 2020 Annual Meeting will provide up to 26 contact hours of knowledge-based and application-based continuing education credit from CPNP approved programming.
 Industry supported symposia offered at the Annual Meeting offer additional ACPE credit.

-To earn credit, participants must participate, verify their attendance at the programming, and complete evaluations (by June 1) and self-assessment questions.
+To earn credit, participants must participate, verify their attendance at the programming, and complete evaluations (by May 7 for Live credit) and self-assessment questions.
 CPNP reports to CPE Monitor within days of evaluation completion and provides transcripts online at cpnp.org.
 CPE Monitor does not accept ACPE credit submissions after 60 days making timely evaluation completion essential.

 The CPNP Annual Meeting has been designed to bridge the perceived practice and knowledge gap between current knowledge and practice in a number of areas of psychiatric, neurologic, and addiction pharmacy practice.
 Published evidence-based guidelines help establish standards in regard to medications, dosing, and treatment, however, there are often disparities seen in clinical practice when compared to these guidelines.
 Additionally, many guidelines fail to keep up with emerging treatments and controversial issues or simply do not address practical day-to-day treatment dilemmas.
 This meeting will attempt to bridge this gap in treatment and knowledge with selected psychiatric, neurologic, and substance use disorder issues.